Weekend in Seville

 Il Theater of the Maestranza of Seville, most famous as Plaza de Toros, it is the largest and oldest arena in the whole of Spain.

 It is also possible to take part in a guided tour, visiting the stables, the museum with the trophies and the clothes of the most famous bullfighters, ending with a tour of the stands.
 From here, it is possible to admire the Príncipe stage, reserved for the sovereigns with the Royal coat of arms.

 Those who want to experience the arena in its most folkloristic moments, can participate in a bullfight.
 For some, it could be a terrible sight; in our opinion, it is a way to experience the electrifying atmosphere before the Bullfight.

 Plaza de Toros is within walking distance of the Seville Cathedral in just 5 minutes.

 For dinner, or simply for a drink, you can drop by Barrio De Santa Cruz, in our opinion, a real candy box; it is about the oldest district of the city: the "Juderia".
 A maze of narrow streets that winds its way through colorful houses full of flowers and tiles, the typical ones "Azulejos".
 A place very lively, full of bars, nightclubs, restaurants, with a very wide offer; Kanoa recommends the Bodega de santa cruz, a truly distinctive place.

 If you are near the Cathedral, you can get to the Neighborhood on foot, otherwise use the Metro L1 up to Puerta de Jerez, and then a short walk.

-On this last day, hoping that you have the departure in the afternoon, we recommend visiting the Flamenco Dance Museum, a tradition rooted throughout Spain and renowned all over the world.
-During the visit, you can admire both the styles and furnishings dating back to the 700, and every day you can watch Flamenco performances.
+On this last day of the weekend in Seville, hoping that you have the departure in the afternoon, we recommend visiting the Flamenco Dance Museum, a tradition rooted throughout Spain, and renowned throughout the world.
+During the visit you will be able to admire both the styles and the furnishings dating back to the 700, and every day you can attend performances of Flamenco.